12 Best Fraud Detection Software and Tools in 2023

 - Enterprise-level contracts at an undisclosed price on the website.
 Speak to their sales team for more info.

 Choose Ekata If:

 - You have an in-house manual review team that deals with high volumes.

 TruValidate (formerly Iovation) – An iGaming Staple

-Don’t let the multiple name changes confuse you: TruValidate (formerly TransUnion and Iovation) is a well-established iGaming fraud prevention specialist that has been operating since 2004.
+Don’t let the multiple name changes confuse you: TruValidate is now an offering from within the massive TransUnion catalogue of digital offerings, but was formerly Iovation, and has been operating since 2004.

 Pros of TruValidate

 - Native device fingerprinting: To check the configurations of software and hardware users rely on to connect to your website.

 - Part of the TransUnion ecosystem: While all the products are sold separately, you can expect seamless integration between all TransUnion’s services.

 - Stale data: A massive database is useful but sometimes having less data that is fresher fares better.